kpeterstech/visqgen/README.md

 After pressing `y` the next prompt gives you the chance to name the file whatever you would like.
 If you have a certain name in mind all you need to do is enter it in.
 If you are in a hurry, or don't care what the name is, visqgen will name the file for you.
 Press `<Enter>`.

-Just like that a .czv file with your table was saved into the current directory you are in.
+Just like that a .csv file with your table was saved into the current directory you are in.
+Go ahead and import to the spreadsheet program of your choice.

 `Would you like to create another table? (y/n):`

 The last prompt asks if you would like to go again.
 If you press `y` you will go through the exact same process and be able to create another table.
 If you wish to stop simply press `n` and the program will terminate.

-#### Shifting rows
+#### Shifting Rows

 For creation of more advanced tables a user might which to shift rows over.
 Visqgen allows users to do this.
 When asked how many rows visqgen should shift over in the third prompt, simply enter in how many are desired and it will move them over to the left that amount.
 For a visual see Example 2 under the Short Example section.